 At United Way, we invest in programs that will make an impact and change the lives of those living in Colchester County.

-Children, youth, and families who were in need of food, housing, counseling, education, safety, and many other vital services and supports, were able to access them.
+Children, youth, and families who are in need of food, housing, counseling, education, safety, and many other vital services and supports are able to access them.
 Here’s how United Way donors are creating possibilities for people throughout Colchester:

 Boys and Girls Club of Truro and Colchester

 Afterschool Program – By funding subsidies for children who would not be able to attend the afterschool program, we’re helping give them a safe place to go with experienced staff and volunteers to talk to and with positive activities to do.
 This support allows them to feel empowered to do well in school and be all they can be.

 Food for Thought Program – United Way of Colchester funds a CMHA staff member to teach clients how to budget, prepare, and provide economical and nutritious lunches three times a week and supper once a week.
 Coming together to share a meal provides opportunities for education, reconnection, and rebuilding self-esteem and confidence.
 Clients are primarily from Central Colchester as well as Brookfield, Debert, Stewiacke, and Old Barns.